dbucher1234/openfe-fep-aws/README.md

 This repo shows a minimal **Free-Energy Perturbation (FEP)** campaign with [OpenFE](https://github.com/OpenFreeEnergy/openfe) on AWS.

-Provided an educational example of ranking 5 ligands in the T4 Lysozyme L99A (pdb 4W52), completed within a few hours on a 8xGPU instance (`g5.48xlarge`).
+Provided an educational example: ranking 5 ligands in the T4 Lysozyme L99A (pdb 4W52), which was completed within a few hours on a 8xGPU instance (`g5.48xlarge`).

 This repo provides scripts, environment setup, and workflows to prep, execute, and analyze FEP runs.